tahmid-chowdhury/SOFE4630U-MS1/README.md

 [https://github.com/GeorgeDaoud3/SOFE4630U-MS1](https://github.com/GeorgeDaoud3/SOFE4630U-MS1)
 ## Objectives
 1. Understand the role of Data Ingestion System in Event Driven Architecture.
-2. Get familiar with Kafka and its terminologies.
+2. Get familiar with Google Pub/Sub and its terminologies.
 3. Be able to create topics, producers, and consumers via GUI and code.
-4. Get familiar with Google Pub/sub.

 ## What’s Kafka?
 1. Watch the following video about [Event Driven Architecture (EDA)](https://www.youtube.com/watch?v=o2HJCGcYwoU)
-2. The core component of an EDA is the Data Ingestion System also known as Publisher/subscriber (pub/sup).
+2. The core component of an EDA is the Data Ingestion System also known as Publisher/Subscriber (Pub/Sup).
 Kafka is one of the most frequent used pub/sub.
+Google Cloud PLatform (GCP) has it's own Pub/Sup tool.
 Watch the following video to get a good understanding of [Kafka and its terminologies](https://www.youtube.com/watch?v=Ch5VhJzaoaI).
 3. You can set up Kafka cluster on a set of locally connected computers, deploy it as a set of docker images over Kubernetes cluster, or use already exists cloud-native service.
 In this section, we will use Kafka confluent Cloud as a cloud-native service.
 It’s a tool that can integrate with any cloud platform